calstar/star-gitbook/tutorials/submitting-reimbursements.md

 #### __Open the Purchase Request page__

-Once you have been approved as a member, again, navigate to our CalLink page: [https://callink.berkeley.edu/organization/star/](https://callink.berkeley.edu/organization/star/).
+__Once you have been approved as a member__, again, navigate to our CalLink page: [https://callink.berkeley.edu/organization/star/](https://callink.berkeley.edu/organization/star/).
 You should see the following page:&#x20;

 ![](<../.gitbook/assets/callink-new-layout.png>)